X1Zeth2X/Hanabiv2/README.md

 ## Thanks
 I would like to thank and appreciate the following:
 * "Wednesday"

   He gave me some ideas and code for Hanabi
-* Python IRC
- Helped me with my Pythone questions so I thank them for that.
 * Users

  Thanks for using Hanabi (v2)!
 * and a bunch of other people and groups

  Thank you.

 ## Donate